Image courtesy of Zentis Osaka

 This is also where to stay in Osaka if you’re looking for urban adventure and excellent Japanese cuisine.
 You’ll also find some of Osaka’s best shopping here, split between older and newer styles in the ward’s top shopping malls.

-A lovely hotel option is the Swissotel Nankai Osaka, but a Fora Advisor can help you find the options that otherwise suit your preferences.
+A lovely hotel option is the Swissotel Nankai Osaka, but we can help you find the options that otherwise suit your preferences.

 2. Umeda, Kita Ward: the area to stay in Osaka for the best hotels